Do the Digit Insurance

 What happens if I do not specify any tax regime in the beginning of the year?

-If an individual taxpayer does not specify their preferred regime, their taxes will be deducted based on the new tax regime as it is proposed to be the default regime starting FY 2023-24.
+If an individual taxpayer does not specify their preferred regime, their taxes will be deducted based on the new tax regime as it is now the default regime.
 However, they can switch to their desired regime at the time of filing the income tax return.

 Can I claim HRA in the new tax regime?